 Lavender also needs a good amount of water, but because it doesn’t like to be damp, the most important factor to consider is drainage.
 It’s best to choose a container that has plenty of container holes, or you can drill more holes yourself.
 Many gardeners recommend adding some builder’s sand to the soil when growing lavender, as this can increase drainage.

 Aside from ensuring they drain properly, lavender is pretty low maintenance.
-It doesn’t usually survive the winter outside, but the good thing about growing lavender in a window box is that you can bring your plants inside when it gets cold – which also means that your home can benefit from their gorgeous scent!
+It doesn’t usually survive the winter outside, but the good thing about growing lavender in a window box is that you can bring your plants inside when it gets cold – which also means your home will benefit from their gorgeous scent!

 6. Spinach

-You might not be able to grow strawberries if your window sill doesn’t get much sun… but that doesn’t mean you have to give up on the idea of growing your own healthy produce.
+You might not be able to grow strawberries if your window sill doesn’t get much sun…but that doesn’t mean you have to give up on the idea of growing your own healthy produce.

 Though they’re hardy plants, spinach is a heavy feeder and benefits from fertiliser or plant food.
 It also needs plenty of water, so be sure to water it frequently and don’t let it dry out.